Kunlong1994/lab3/chatServer.js,-Annotated.md

   }

-/// We take the changed data and distribute it across the required objects. socket.emit('answer',answer);
+/// We take the changed data and distribute it to the required objects. socket.emit('answer',answer);
   setTimeout(timedQuestion, waitTime,socket,question);
   return (questionNum+1);
 }
 ```
 **_ChatBot 'decision tree'_**
-These are the answers and questions the chat bot will say.
+These are the answers and questions the chatbot will say.
 The long if and else statement can be easily modified to change the responses.
 **Note:**
 * ```questionNum``` keeps track of where we are in the conversation tree.
-* ```waitTime``` Sets how long in milliseconds the ```answer``` is shown befor the server sends a next question.
+* ```waitTime``` Sets how long in milliseconds the ```answer``` is shown before the server sends the next question.
 * ```answer``` The 'answer' type message does not enable the input field.
 * ```question``` poses a question to the user and enables the input field.